 Have you ever had a phone that was poor at multitasking?
-A device struggling to load or keep apps in memory?
-A phone that force-closes apps in use (or in memory) or a device that RAM fills up too quickly?
+Is a device struggling to load or keep apps in memory?
+A phone that force-closes apps in use (or in memory) or a device whose RAM fills up too quickly?
 I have.
 These are classic symptoms of poor RAM management.

 Read: What is RAM?

 There are several reasons why a smartphone could have poor memory management.

 - Hardware issues

 Software issues are generally connected to the operating system + user interface (UI) skin.
 These include:

 - Memory leaks